An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 We present notation and preliminaries in Section \ref{sec-notation}.
 We then describe our iVPGSA for solving problem \eqref{mainpro} and establish its preliminary convergence properties in Section \ref{sec-iVPGSA}.
-The extended convergence analysis based on the KL property and its associated exponent is presented in Section \ref{sec-conv}.
-Some preliminary numerical results are reported in Section \ref{sec-num}, with some concluding remarks given in Section \ref{sec-conc}.
+The extended convergence analysis based on the classical KL property and its associated exponent is presented in Section \ref{sec-conv}.
+Implementation details and numerical comparisons are reported in Section \ref{sec-num}, with concluding remarks given in Section \ref{sec-conc}.